OpportunityIntl/styleguides/html.md

 ##Syntax

 - Use soft tabs with two spaces.
-Soft tabs are the only way to guarantee code renders the same in any environment.
-Two spaces is a matter of preference, but [I'm the decider](https://i.chzbgr.com/maxW500/1353310976/h52166690/).
 - Nested elements should be indented once (two spaces).
 - Use double quotes, not single quotes, on attributes.
 There's no significant advantage of using one over the other, but we need to be consistent.
 - Don't omit optional closing tags (e.g. `</li>` or `</body>`).